adamnew123456/SmallWM/README.markdown

     - Moves the current window to the layer above or below its *current* layer.
 - `layer-top`, `layer-bottom`
     - Moves the current window to the topmost or bottommost layer
-- `cycle-focus`
+- `cycle-focus`, `cycle-focus-back`
-    - Changes the focused window to the window next in the focus list.
+    - Changes the focused window to the window next (or previous)in the focus list.
 - `exit-wm`
     - Terminates SmallWM